Where Does Progyny, Inc. (PGNY) Stock Can Go From Here?

-On Tuesday, shares of Progyny, Inc. (NASDAQ:PGNY) marked $35.60 per share versus a previous $33.01 closing price.
-With having a 7.85% gain, an insight into the fundamental values of Progyny, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-PGNY showed a rise of 29.69% within its YTD performance, with highs and lows between $13.29 – $35.43 during the period of 52 weeks, compared to the simple moving average of 34.20% in the period of the last 200 days.
+On Friday, shares of Progyny, Inc. (NASDAQ:PGNY) marked $29.99 per share versus a previous $33.67 closing price.
+With having a -10.93% loss, an insight into the fundamental values of Progyny, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+PGNY showed a rise of 9.25% within its YTD performance, with highs and lows between $13.29 – $36.50 during the period of 52 weeks, compared to the simple moving average of 11.77% in the period of the last 200 days.

 SVB Leerink equity researchers changed the status of Progyny, Inc. (NASDAQ: PGNY) shares to a “Outperform” rating in the report published on November 19th, 2019.
 Other analysts, including Piper Jaffray, also published their reports on PGNY shares.
 Piper Jaffray repeated the rating from the previous report, marking PGNY under “Overweight” rating, in the report published on November 19th, 2019.
 Additionally, PGNY shares got another “Overweight” rating from JP Morgan, setting a target price of $26 on the company’s shares, according to the report published in November 19th, 2019.
 On November 19th, 2019, Goldman Initiated an Buy rating and increased its price target to $33.
 On the other hand, Citigroup Initiated the “Buy” rating for PGNY shares, as published in the report on November 19th, 2019.